-Goal:The goal of this seminar is to write and present a state-of-the-art report and to write a review on another report.
+Goal:The goal of this seminar is to write and present a state of the art report and to write a review on another report.
 A member of the teaching staff will guide and help students in acquiring the scientific material and writing the report.
-The students are also expected to present their work in a 15 minutes talk.
-While it is structured similarly to the Bachelor Seminar Wissenschaftliches Arbeiten it differs in that basic knowledge of scientific working is already assumed, therefore expectations are higher with regard to researching basic papers and deeper understanding of a more specialized topic.
+The students are also expected to present their work in front of the other students.
+Students will have the option to work alone or in groups of two.

 Tasks for the students:Teaching staff will evaluate and grade students based on the following output: